What is ACCUPLACER?

 Is the ACCUPLACER exam required?

 As part of the enrollment process, every first-time, Stark State College degree-seeking student is required to take the ACCUPLACER exam which is a computer-based placement test.
-Exceptions would be if they have ACT scores or college credit that waives this requirement.
-(ACT scores are valid for 2 years.)
+Exceptions would be if they ACT or SAT scores or college credit that waives this requirement.
+(ACT and SAT scores are valid for 5 years.)

 PREPARING FOR THE ACCUPLACER EXAM